Bucyrus Bratwurst Festival

 Bucyrus Bratwurst Festival is an annual celebration of bratwurst in Bucyrus, Ohio, United States.
-Bucyrus is recognized as the "Bratwurst Capital of America."
+Bucyrus calls itself the "Bratwurst Capital of America."

 The festival includes musical performances and a festival queens pageant.

 History

 The festival was originally named Colonel Crawford Days before taking the name Bucyrus Bratwurst Festival in 1968.
-52 years later, the first event casualty occurred: the COVID-19 pandemic caused officials to scrap the festival & defer to 2021.
+In 2020, the COVID-19 pandemic caused officials to scrap the festival and defer to 2021.